pauliceia/vgiws/doc/api/user.md

     {'user_id': 7}
     ```
 - Error codes:
-    - 400 (Bad Request): Some attribute in JSON is missing.
-Look the documentation!
+    - 400 (Bad Request): Some attribute in the JSON is missing.
+Look at the documentation!
     - 400 (Bad Request): Attribute already exists.
     - 500 (Internal Server Error): Problem when create a resource.
 Please, contact the administrator.
 - Notes: